top of page

 FAQs:

 Can I make it vegan?
 Absolutely!
-Skip the ghee and use vegetable oil, and substitute cashew nuts for peanuts.
+Just swap out ghee for vegetable oil and use cashew nuts instead of peanuts.

 Can I adjust the spice level?
-Yes! reduces the chilies for a milder version or add a pinch of garam masala for warmth.
+Yes!
+Tone down the chilies for less heat or add a pinch of garam masala for extra warmth.

 What can I pair it with?
-Enjoy it with chutney, pickles, fresh yogurt, or even a hot cup of chai.
+It goes great with chutney, pickles, fresh yogurt, or even a hot cup of chai.

 Quick, Easy & Popular:

-In our kitchen Batata Poha shines as a breakfast hero because of its simplicity.
-Minimal ingredients, minimal cooking time, and maximum satisfaction make it a popular choice for busy mornings.
-It's healthy, customizable, and packed with flavor, making it a true Indian breakfast champion!
+In our kitchen, Batata Poha is the breakfast hero because it’s so simple.
+With minimal ingredients and cooking time, it’s perfect for busy mornings.
+It’s healthy, customizable, and full of flavor, making it a true Indian breakfast favorite!

 Comments